 Board of Directors

 After attending York University, Sue Connor began her career in 1976 working for Canada Post, moving quickly through the ranks of the government agency over the next 12 years in a series of managerial posts.
-In 1988 she made the move to the transit industry working for Mississauga Transit in a number of positions in their Operations department finally leading that department.
-Currently, Sue is the Executive Director of Transit for the City of Brampton the 9th largest city in Canada, a position she has held since 2003.
-In this role she is in charge of a team of 1000+ employees and manages a multi-million dollar budget in one of the fastest growing municipalities in Canada.
-Sue is the First Vice- Chair of CUTA and is a member of their Executive Board as well as Chair of CUTA’s Conference Planning Committee.
+In 1988, she made the move to the transit industry working for Mississauga Transit in a number of positions in their Operations department finally leading that department.
+Sue was the General Manager, Transit for the City of Brampton the 9th largest city in Canada, a position she held from 2003 to 2017.
+In this role, she was in charge of a team of 1000+ employees and managed a multi-million dollar budget in one of the fastest growing municipalities in Canada.
+Currently, Sue is the Director of Transit for the City of Burlington.
+Sue is currently, the Chair of the Canadian Urban Transit Association (CUTA).

 Walter is responsible for all Research and Technology activities for Thales Transportation Systems in Toronto, Canada, and works closely together with the Thales Product Strategy and Business Lines to create new and innovative solutions, in support of the Thales Urban Product Strategy.

 Walter has worked on Communication Based Train Control (CBTC) Systems since 1983.
 He has progressed through a series of engineering roles, starting as a Software Analyst, working on the 1st generation SelTrac product.
 He spent eight years working for Thales in Germany on Urban and Mainline projects.
 After returning to Canada, he held senior development roles, including the role of Principle Design Authority before moving into Engineering Management.

 Walter has since held roles as the Director of Software, V&V and was the Engineering Director for the first five years of the Jubilee and Northern Line Upgrade project in London.
 Since 2009 he has been involved with the Research and Development.